 TLO'S coaching consultation program

 If, as a coach or consultant, you want to deepen and extend your professional skills, at some point you will have to learn how to design and implement your own self-directed learning experiences.
 Formal educational programs and professional development workshops are useful.
-But, no matter how good your “front-end” educational programs are, at some point you will have to know how to use your own life experiences to organize and launch the kinds of personalized learning efforts that will:
+No matter how good your educational accomplishments have been, at some point you will also have to know how to combine what you’ve learned in school with what your own life experiences have taught you so that you’re able to design and launch the kinds of experiential learning efforts that:

 Improve the coaching and consultation skills you already have,

 Develop the new coaching and consultation skills you need to develop if you’re going to succeed, and

 Reframe your outmoded ways of perceiving and interpreting your clients needs and interests.

 I've taken all that I know about learning and integrated these elements into a comprehensive program for coaches and consultants that can be tailored to encourage and support your own particular learning needs.
 I've titled this program TLO's Coaching Consultation Program.
 Here's a brief description of its three basic steps: